BeAPI/beapi-frontend-framework/README.md

 #  BeAPI FrontEnd Framework
 ##  What is BeAPI FrontEnd Framework ?

-BeAPI FrontEnd Framework (BFF) is a Front-end WordPress theme friendly boilerplate to help you to build your own WordPress theme.
+BeAPI FrontEnd Framework (BFF) is a Front-end WordPress theme friendly boilerplate to help you to build your own WordPress theme with modern tools and a better productivity.

 ## Tools
 * [Webpack 4](https://www.npmjs.com/package/webpack)